Mexican flag patch

 Backpackflag/Flag Patch Mexico

-History: The current Mexican flag was adopted on September 16, 1968.
-Mexico gained independence from Spain on September 21, 1821, and at that time introduced a basic flag of green, white and red diagonal stripes.
+The current Mexican flag was adopted on September 16, 1968.
+Mexico gained independence from Spain on September 21, 1821.
+At that time introduced a basic flag of green, white and red diagonal stripes.
 The Mexican coat of arms - which represents the 1325 founding of the Aztec capital Tenochtitlán (on the site occupied by Mexico's modern capital, Mexico City) - was added in 1823.
 The coat of arms has changed several times since then and this has resulted in several modifications to the Mexican flag.

-Interesting Facts: Mexico the flag is often called the Bandera Nacional (source: worldflags101).
+Fun fact about this Mexican flag patch: the flag is often called the Bandera Nacional